elenaharan/the-wild-oasis/README.md

 # The Wild Oasis

-This is a React application built with Vite.
+This is a React application built with Vite, React Query and Supabase.